Economical Jet Taggers -- Equivariant, Slim, and Quantized

 \subsection{Quantized equivariant taggers}

 First, we compare quantization-aware training with PARQ and with the naive STE in Tab.~\ref{tab:ste-vs-parq}.
-The vanilla transformer maintains performance up to float8 precision, but drops in performance after weight quantization.
-In contrast, all networks using Lorentz equivariance maintain constant performance when quantized.
-Here, it is important to ensure that weight quantization and input quantization violate the Lorentz only equivariance in a minimal way.
+The vanilla transformer maintains performance up to int8 precision, but drops in performance after weight quantization.
+ParT maintains performance all the way down to ternary weights.
+The two Lorentz-equivariant networks undergo slight performance drops when reducing precision to int8, and when quantizing weights to ternary values.
+Here, it is important to ensure that weight quantization and input quantization violate the Lorentz equivariance in a minimal way.
 For the LLoCa-Transformer, we perform the equivariance-critical orthonormalization and the projection into the local frames in full precision, and limit low-precision operations to Lorentz-invariants.
 For L-GATr-slim, we multiply full vectors with quantized weights, which again does not incur any additional Lorentz violation.
 Nevertheless, our quantized LLoCa-Transformer and L-GATr-slim can only satisfy Lorentz-equivariance to the precision of the linear layer inputs, which are float8, translating into violation effects at the 10\% level.
-We find that this violation does not translate into significant drops in performance.

-For top tagging with resource-efficient networks we estimate the energy use.
-An H100 has a maximum power consumption of $P=350$~W for the throughput in teraFLOPS $T$ given in Tab.~\ref{tab:flops}.
-We estimate the energy use per operation as $E = T / P$ for each data type and the total energy consumption of a forward pass by counting all operations in the network and weighting them with the corresponding energy cost~\cite{6757323}.
-For a conservative estimate, we assume that addition and multiplication consume the same amount of energy, effectively reducing the computational cost of linear operations of a float8 latent representation with ternary weights by a factor of two compared to float8-precision weights which also require a multiplication.
+For top tagging with resource-efficient networks we estimate the energy use following Refs.~\cite{6757323,wang2023bitnet}.
+We use estimates for the energy cost per operation in Table~\ref{tab:flops}, and estimate the total energy consumption of a forward pass by counting all operations in the network and weighting them with the corresponding energy cost.
+We quantize inner linear layers to ternary weights, and reduce the precision of the latent representation as described in Sec.~\ref{sec:input-quantization}.